GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 $$
 dS = \frac {dQ_{rev}}{T}
 $$
-and it is a function of state.
+And it is a function of state.

-> note: since **entropy** is a function of state, its evaluation doesn't depend
+> Note: since **entropy** is a function of state, its evaluation doesn't depend
-> on the particular trasformation to which the system is subjected to.
+> on the particular transformation to which the system is subjected to.
 Hence even
 > for an irreversible process we can evaluate the change in entropy of the process
-> from state **A** to state **B** by evaluating a the change in entropy of a
+> from state **A** to state **B** by evaluating the change in entropy of a
-> reversible trasformation of the same system that has the same intial and final
+> reversible transformation of the same system that has the same initial and final
 > states **A** and **B**.

-### another statement of the II law using the entropy
+### Another statement of the II law using the entropy

 For a thermally isolated system the change in entropy is always greater or equal to zero.
 $$ dS \geq 0 $$

 ## Statistical definition of entropy